Help plan and lead worship

 This intensive leadership development program is for singers and instrumentalists.
 It includes opportunities to plan the details of services, use drama and the visual arts to aid in worship and much more.
 Some of the roles Worship Apprentices play on campus include:

 - engaging in prayerful planning and preparation for worship

 - invigorating worship through the visual arts or dance

 - working with teams and administering worship-related projects

 As a team of 6 students, you will collaborate to plan daily chapel services and other worship opportunities that arise throughout the year.
 The team environment provides plenty of support and encouragement as you are trained and challenged to grow in your leadership skills and faith.

 If you’re a current student wishing to develop and explore your leadership gifts within the context of worship, you should apply.
 Applications are due in February of each year, interviews are held in late February or early March, and selections are made before spring break.

 Worship Apprentices arrive two weeks before school starts for on-campus training.
 Training involves learning about worship in the Reformed context, planning and team building.

-During the school year, you will spend 10–15 hours each week working as a Worship Apprentice.
+During the school year, you will spend an average of 10 hours each week working as a Worship Apprentice.

 While you serve as a Worship Apprentice, we ask you to remain on campus for both semesters, interim and interim break.
 In January, you will assist at the Calvin Worship Symposium.